 A wildlife haven

-Coppicing takes place continuously around the site but each tree is only cut around once every seven years.
-The coppiced wood is re-used to create fencing around the reservoir site as well as Arlington Reservoir in East Sussex.
+Coppicing takes place continuously around the site, but each tree is only cut once every seven years.
+The coppiced wood is re-used to create fencing around the reservoir site and Arlington Reservoir in East Sussex.

 Protecting water quality at source